Yarinyl/Fine-Tuning-and-Evaluating-Transformer-Models-on-Indirect-Answers/README.md

 - Models are saved under `exp_path` based on model name and data paradigm.
 - Evaluation metrics are written to a CSV file with one row per experiment.

-## 📜 License

-This project is provided for research and educational use only.
-Please cite relevant model and dataset sources when using this code.

 ## 🤝 Acknowledgments